neondatabase/autoscaling/ARCHITECTURE.md

        * Note: this requires submitting a Kubernetes patch request.
 This goes through the NeonVM controller, which then connects back to QEMU running outside the VM to make the change.
 The full flow is then: `autoscaler-agent` → API server → NeonVM controller → VM's QEMU.
-    3. Send an `AgentRequest` with the desired resource allocation (even if it's the same!) and metrics to the plugin.
+    3. Send an `AgentRequest` with the desired resource allocation (even if it's the same!), the last permit agent has received, and metrics to the plugin.
 Sending the current resources as desired is useful for relieving pressure from denied increases.
 (Refer to [Node pressure and watermarks](#node-pressure-and-watermarks) for more)
     4. The plugin's `PluginResponse` guarantees that its `Permit` will satisfy for each resource: